 The recipe prices will vary based on fluctuating grocery costs.
 Please use what is posted as a guide.

-Instant Pot Turkish White Bean Stew cooked with satisfying cannellini beans cooked with spicy Turkish sausage, aromatic oregano, and the perfect amount of garlic.
+Instant Pot Kuru Fasulye is a Turkish Stew with white beans cooked with spicy Turkish sausage, aromatic oregano, and the perfect amount of garlic.

-Let me just say that I have made this dish many, many times.
+Let me say that I have made this dish many, many times.
 It’s the best-ever-crowed-pleasing dish.
-It feeds many.
-Leftovers are great and one could make it vegan by simply omitting the sausage.
+It feeds many, and leftovers are great.

 I like to cook the sausage in with the onions and garlic until the onions are translucent and the meat gets nice and crispy ( just a lil’ bit).